 France 2018, IDFA Best First Appearance Award, Turin Special Prize of the Jury

-First Documentary Film by Sebastiano d’Ayala Valva
+First Documentary by Sebastiano d’Ayala Valva

 When Sebastiano d’Ayala Valva was 10 years old, his father played him music by his cousin, the composer Giacinto Scelsi.
 He found it frightening.
 Now he attempts to penetrate the world of a composer who remained obscure for many years and whose ideas about music and sound were unorthodox.